Commuted Pension Guide: Maximize Your Retirement Benefits

 • A family pension for a Government employee’s dependent is always taxed as ‘income from other sources’.

-• A standard deduction is available under Section 57(iia).
+• A standard deduction is available under Section 57(iia) (now known as Section 93 of the Income Tax Act 2025).
 This is calculated as the lower of ₹15,000 or one-third of the pension received.
 If you follow the New Tax Regime, this deduction increases to ₹25,000.
 Pensions for the families of Armed Forces members killed on duty are fully exempt from tax.

 • The family pension for private sector employees is taxable income, but it qualifies for the same standard deduction under Section 57(iia).